What to Do in Cusco for 3 Days, 2 Days or Just 1 Day! The Perfect Cusco Itinerary

 Follow the trail down back to Cusco, passing the church of San Cristobal with its amazing view over the Plaza de Armas, and then over to the artisan quarter of San Blas.
 Honestly, you could spend half a day in San Blas alone, wandering from cute boutique to funky art shop and soaking up the colourful atmosphere of the narrow streets.

-If you’re ready for lunch, there are loads of great places to discover.
+If you’re ready for lunch, there are loads of great restaurants to discover in Cusco!
 We love Pachapapa and Green Point is popular among vegans and vegetarians.
+Read this great guide on vegan and vegetarian restaurants in Cusco.

 Cusco street